tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 Added the level and role fields to `TIMUserProfile`.

 **Android platform**
-- Supported offline push on Meizu mobile phones.
+- Added support for offline push on Meizu mobile phones.
 - Added standard level and role properties to user profiles.
 - Fixed the issue where UGC short video failed to be sent when a user logged in after logging out.